apollographql/apollo-link/packages/apollo-link-error/README.md

 ## Options
 Error Link takes a function that is called in the event of an error.
 This function is called with an object containing the following keys:
-- operation: The Operation that errored
+- `operation`: The Operation that errored
-- response: The Execution of the reponse
+- `response`: The Execution of the reponse
-- graphQLErrors: An array of errors from the GraphQL endpoint
+- `graphQLErrors`: An array of errors from the GraphQL endpoint
-- networkError: any error during the link execution or server response
+- `networkError`: any error during the link execution or server response

 ### Ignoring errors
 If you want to conditionally ignore errors, you can set `response.errors = null;` within the error handler: